-More than 9.6 million children were enrolled in the Children’s Health Insurance Program (CHIP) in 2018.
+More than 9 million children were enrolled in the Children’s Health Insurance Program (CHIP) in 2020.
+This number has fallen since 2019.
 The plan was signed into law in 1997, and there were around 660,000 enrollees during the first year of the program.

 Health insurance options for children

 CHIP provides health coverage to eligible children through standalone programs or as a complement to Medicaid.
 Both programs combined to cover approximately 39 million children in April 2021, with the state of California providing the highest number of enrollees.
 CHIP helps to fill the coverage gap for children in families that have incomes that are too high to qualify for Medicaid but too low to afford private health insurance.
 For Medicaid and CHIP programs in 2021, the median upper income eligibility level for children was 255 percent of the federal poverty level.